immortalmind2016/air-quality/README.md

 - If the external provider is <strong>up</strong>, the queue consumer will store the air information in the database.
 - If the external provider is <strong>down</strong>, the queue consumer will pause the queue.
 - We will check if there're completed jobs in the last 30 minutes
-  - If no completed jobs, we will resume the queue, as it means we waited for 30 minutes, So process the jobs in the queue.
+  - If no failed jobs, we will resume the queue, as it means we waited for 30 minutes, So the external provider may be available now.
-  - If yes completed jobs, do nothing

 ## Redis Queue